TubercularOx/darkhaunter/Geekery/roy.md

 In order to trip Enor without Enor getting an attack of opportunity on Roy, Roy needs Improved Trip.

-**The below was written under a different theory about how this web page should work.
-I'll update it someday.**

-## Least Legacy, Lesser Legacy, Call to Hand

-Rich alludes to *Weapons of Legacy* as the rulebook devoted to the idea of Roy “feeling at his sword super hard” to grant it magical abilities, but says he didn’t read it.

-This feels like a gray area where assigning rules to the story is reasonable without worrying about Rich “getting them wrong.”

-*Call to Hand* is a perfect match for what Roy does with his sword, but I’m not convinced *Lesser Legacy* is required to activate it.

-## +5 Starmetal Greatsword of Undead Bane and Throwing

-It would be fun to keep hunting through *Weapons of Legacy* for additional abilities, especially since the Throwing property seems likely to be a legacy ability, but this feels like a sufficient description of Roy’s sword for now.

-## Spellsplinter Maneuver

-This appears to allow Roy to attack spellcasters who are casting defensively.
-Whether this is legally an attack of opportunity (as similar feats are), or an extra attack of some other kind, is unclear.

 ## Jump

 Some argue Roy is strong enough that he doesn’t need ranks in Jump to achieve the jumps we see.